CSC510/BadSmells/README.md

 ###Milestone Smell Detector

 According to milestone features memtioned above, we have collected milestone's duration time and issue number in each projects, and then analyzed the mean and standard deviation of duration time and issue numbers in each milestone.
 If duration time is short and issues number is large, we consider it as a bad smell.
 If duration time is long and issue number is small, we consider it as a bad smell too.
-Duration Time Bad Smell Detector:
+[Milestone Smell Detector](./detector/milestoneDetector.py)

         duration time > mean + standard deviation and issues number < mean - standard deviation or